ElectronicsClubAltona/SwagBadgeBatteryPack/README.md

 You may freely copy, adapt, and share this code for non-commercial purposes, providing you acknowledge the author(s) of it, and relicense under the same terms.

+The pin design is from https://www.thingiverse.com/thing:130879/files licensed under CC-By-SA whpthomas.

 Versions and Printing Notes
 ===========================